Skip to main content

 Please make sure to include all required information as per the checklist on the form, including a detailed letter of explanation.
 Send all your requests (departmental, lab exemption and faculty) to the departmental office at chemistry.reception@concordia.ca.

-If you think you have done one or more program courses elswhere, which have not been added during admission, please fill in the application form from this link, and include a detailed course outline with a weekly lecture schedule.
+If you think you have done one or more program courses elswhere, which have not been added during admission, visit the transfer page.
 You must also include lab information and a list of lab experiments, for a Concordia course with a lab.

 Return the form and supporting materials to the departmental office at chemistry.reception@concordia.ca.